dalenewman/Cfg-NET/README.md

 ##About the Code:

 Cfg.Net is over-engineered to keep it independent.
-It only references `System` and `System.Core`.
-It targets the .NET 4 Client Profile framework.
+It has built in `XML` and `JSON` default parsers.
+You can inject your own parser if you want.
+Examples using `XDocument` and `JSON.NET` are in the test app.
+Cfg-NET is is a portable class library targeting:

+* .NET 4
+* Silverlight 5
+* Windows 8
+* Windows Phone 8.1
+* Windows Phone Silverlight 8

 ###Credits
-*  a modified version of `NanoXmlParser` found [here](http://www.codeproject.com/Tips/682245/NanoXML-Simple-and-fast-XML-parser).
+*  a modified version of _NanoXmlParser_ found [here](http://www.codeproject.com/Tips/682245/NanoXML-Simple-and-fast-XML-parser).
 *  a modified version of `fastJSON` found [here](http://www.codeproject.com/Articles/159450/fastJSON)
 *  .NET Source of WebUtility.HtmlDecode found [here](http://referencesource.microsoft.com/#System/net/System/Net/WebUtility.cs), used as reference.